 - The desired frequency

-The above factors always should be keep in mind the tuning of oscillator or resonator.
+We need to always keep the above factors in mind when tuning the oscillator or resonator.

 Find the Best Values for Crystal

-At this range the oscillator oscillates near the closest of values of desired frequency but these values may be juggle sometimes.
-The FOSC parameters are used for choosing the Clock mode.
-Clock modes are actually used, for gain selection, lower gain is used of lower frequencies and higher gain is used for higher frequencies.
-It is also possible to select the higher or lower gain depends upon the need of oscillator circuit.
-The values of C1, C2 is selected by the load capacitance, but initially the suggested values are used that is suggested by the manufacture and the table that is provided in data sheet.
-Ideally the capacitor values are choosing in such a way that it should be must oscillate at the highest temperature and lowest VDD.
+At this range, the oscillator oscillates near the closest values of desirable frequency, but these values may juggle sometimes.
+The FOSC parameters are useful for choosing the clock mode.
+Clock modes are actually helpful for gain selection; lower gain is for lower frequencies, and higher gain is for higher frequencies.
+It is also possible to select a higher or lower gain depending on the need for the oscillator circuit.
+The selection of values for C1 and C2 is based on the load capacitance.
+But initially, the suggested values are used as suggested by the manufacturer and the table that is provided in the data sheet.
+Ideally, we choose the capacitor values in such a way that they must oscillate at the highest temperature and lowest VDD.

 Applications of Oscillator

-- It is actually an electronics circuit that is used for producing the periodic oscillating signal that could be some time sin wave or square wave.
+- It is actually an electronics circuit that produces the periodic oscillating signal that could be, at some point, a sine wave or a square wave.

-- It is used in signal generator for producing the oscillating signal and these signal generators are used in broadcasting devices such radio, television and transmitter.
+- Its uses include signal generators for producing the oscillating signal.
+These signal generators then drive broadcasting devices such as radio, television, and transmitters.

-- It is used in RF circuits for producing the RF oscillating signal.
+- It is also useful in RF circuits for producing the RF oscillating signal.

 - It is used in audio frequency devices for producing an audio frequency oscillating signal.

-- The electronics amplifier is basically the linear oscillator such as transistor or op amp that is used as a feedback oscillator
+- The electronics amplifier is basically a linear oscillator, such as a transistor or op amp, that we can use as a feedback oscillator.

-- The RC oscillator circuit, which consists of resistance and capacitor is used for producing lower frequency.
+- The RC oscillator circuit, which consists of resistance and a capacitor, is helpful for producing lower frequencies.

-- The LC oscillator circuit which consists of inductor and capacitor is used for resonant oscillating frequency signal.
+- The LC oscillator circuit, which consists of an inductor and capacitor, is used for resonantly oscillating frequency signals.